Get Your Home Ready for Spring: Make Every Room Energy Efficient

 4) Living Room

-When I think of the living room, the first things that come to mind are comfort and electronics (i.e., TV and music).
-So, an easy (but pricey) way to help with your energy bills is to upgrade your electronics, like your TV or sound system and make sure they are labeled, "Energy Star".
-This labeling helps reduce energy consumption without reducing the quality of the product.
+When I think of the living room, the first things that come to mind are comfort and electronics.
+So, an easy (but pricey) way to help with your energy bills is to upgrade your electronics with models that have received the "Energy Star" rating.
+This labeling showcases devices that reduce energy consumption without reducing the quality of the product.

-Quick energy saving tip: Remember to turn off lights and electronic devices when not in use.
+Quick energy saving tip: Remember to turn off lights and electronics when you're not using them.
 Contrary to what you might expect, even in stand-by mode those items still consume electricity unless they are completely shut off.

 If you are looking for less expensive options, just like in the bedroom, you can adopt the same tips for the living room as well.
-Use/install a ceiling fan and switch to CFL lighting.
-Whether you work from the home, are a stay-at-home parent, or at home for any reason during the day, you may find that you spend most of your time in the living room.
-So keep in mind these money savings tips in your living room.
+Use/install a ceiling fan and switch to LED lighting.

 The garage is probably one of the last places people think to make improvements to or make energy efficient.
 What many people don't realize is the garage (especially if it is attached to the home) can be one of the largest culprits of air loss in your home.

-One of the easiest ways to help prevent this loss is to add a weather strip to the bottom of the garage door and the door entering your home.
-This prevents the outside air from coming in and the air conditioned air from escaping - and as a bonus - it acts as a cushion for the garage door, which cuts down on noise when it closes.
-If you feel a breeze on the sides of the garage door, you can add weather stripping tape to seal the leaks.
+One of the easiest ways to help prevent this loss is to add weather stripping to the bottom of the garage door and the door leading from the garage into your home.
+This prevents the outside air from coming in and the air conditioned air from escaping - and as a bonus - it acts as a cushion for the garage door, which cuts down on noise when closed.
+If you feel a breeze on the sides of the garage door, this is a clue you need to add weather stripping tape to seal the leaks.